jpascasio1993/headless_wifi/README.md

 **Running the App**

-Run the following command to run the app
+Before running the following command, make sure your Wifi is `on` and not connected to any network.

 ```sh
     # install dependencies